Follow by Email

 It includes the good, the bad, the beautiful, and the sad.

-I write a lot about my experiences traveling on weekends, and I tell cute little stories about moments—just brief moments—that are a little bit magical, funny, or interesting.
-These moments that I write about are kind of like Pastries—and we know that in life, you can't just go around eating nothing but macaroons and strawberry tarts and chocolate eclairs, just like no life consists solely of those exciting moments worth documenting in a blog or in a photo.
+These moments that I write about are kind of like pastries—and we know that in life, you can't just go around eating nothing but macaroons and strawberry tarts and chocolate eclairs, just like no life consists solely of those exciting moments worth documenting in a blog or in a photo.

-Living in an apartment by myself, being away from my friends and family, not being able to communicate quite properly with anyone for months, and generally feeling a little bit lost, judged, incompetent, and stupid, has been, to say the least, a challenge for me.
+I guess, abandoning this silly pastry metaphor for a minute, what I'm trying to say is that living in Paris has been HARD, too.
+Living in an apartment by myself, being away from my friends and family, not being able to communicate quite properly with anyone for months—and generally feeling a little bit lost, judged, incompetent, and stupid—has been, to say the least, a challenge for me.

-But still, I'm just being honest.. and real.
+But still, I'm just being honest and real.
+It's not always a good time.

 and the pastries that much more sweet.